feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 />
 ```

-**Note:** If the integrator has configured the CommonJS module loader on the
+> If the integrator has configured the CommonJS module loader on the server, the
-server, the Feature App to be loaded via `serverSrc` must be provided as a
+> Feature App to be loaded via `serverSrc` must be provided as a CommonJS
-CommonJS module.
+> module.

 #### `css`